-Month h: OCTOBER Year: YYYY beside orm should be maintained on the outside or inside of those items that are included in the monthly folder of be immediately available and will be checked off or by tasks th at were completed.
-Some documents (X) Meal Count Worksheet (X) Expenditure/Reimbursement Worksheet (Summary Costs) of All Allov vable Operating and Administrative (X) Financial Documentation - Any bank and credit car spent, or transferred to or from, Year to date report. ' ' (X) Food-Purchasing Forms/Itemized Receipts (X) End of the Month Inventory for Food and Milk () Title XIX Documentation (X) Canceled Checks (Documentation of CACFP Expe enditures) (X) Daily Attendance Records () Daily Attendance Records-Arrival and Departure Times, if ap plicable () Daily Record of Meals Served, if applicable TIONAL TASKS THAT MUST BE COMPLETED BURSEMENT: PRIOR TO S SUBMISSION OF A CLAIM FOR (X) Obtain FSIAs on new participants and maintain wi th all other F SIAs. () Add new participants in attendance to the CACFP reduced-price, and not eligible.
-Roster for up dated monthly count of free, (X) Menus as Served and CN labels and Product Form daily documenting meals being claimed for reimbut tract meal sites only.
-Infant Feeding Record, if approximately approximately approximately and the same of the sa irsement or C (X) Individual and Group Plan ALL CORRESPONDENCE RECEIVED FROM THE AGENERAL CORRESPONDENCE FOLDER.
-HE STATE A GENCY IN A MONTHLY FOLDER UAL REQUIRED DOCUMENTATION Procurement Documentation
+Month: OCTOBER Year: YYYY

+This form should be maintained on the outside or inside of each monthly folder.
+A check mark should be placed beside those items that are included in the monthly folder or by tasks that were completed.
+Some documents may not be immediately available and will be checked off as they are added to the folder.

+- (X) Meal Count Worksheet - (X) Expenditure/Reimbursement Worksheet (Summary of All Allowable Operating and Administrative Costs) - (X) Financial Documentation Any bank and credit card statement(s) where CACFP funds were deposited, spent, or transferred to or from, Year to date report, Profit/Loss statement, canceled checks, etc. - (X) Food-Purchasing Forms/Itemized Receipts - $(\ X\)\ End of the Month Inventory for Food and Milk$ - () Title XIX Documentation - (X) Canceled Checks (Documentation of CACFP Expenditures) - (X) Daily Attendance Records - () Daily Attendance Records-Arrival and Departure Times, if applicable - () Daily Record of Meals Served, if applicable

-(X) Training Records
+ADDITIONAL TASKS THAT MUST BE COMPLETED PRIOR TO SUBMISSION OF A CLAIM FOR REIMBURSEMENT:

+- (X) Obtain FSIAs on new participants and maintain with all other FSIAs. - Add new participants in attendance to the CACFP Roster for updated monthly count of free, reduced-price, and not eligible. - (X) Menus as Served and CN labels and Product Formulation Statements, if applicable, were maintained daily documenting meals being claimed for reimbursement or Contract Meal Delivery Receipt for contract meal sites only.
+Infant Feeding Record, if applicable. - (X) Individual and Group Plan

+KEEP ALL CORRESPONDENCE RECEIVED FROM THE STATE AGENCY IN A MONTHLY FOLDER OR IN A GENERAL CORRESPONDENCE FOLDER.

+ANNUAL REQUIRED DOCUMENTATION

+- (X) Procurement Documentation - (X) Training Records Oklahoma State Department of Education Adult Day Care Training Manual, October 2024

-CHILD AND ADULT CARE FOOD PROGRAM (CACFP) FY 2024 NOTIFICATION OF ADMINISTRATIVE REVIEW (AR)
+CHILD AND ADULT CARE FOOD PROGRAM (CACFP) FY 2025 NOTIFICATION OF ADMINISTRATIVE REVIEW (AR)